-Join Aaron F. Ross for an in-depth discussion in this video Simulating thick cloth with a wrap deformer, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Simulating thick cloth with a wrap deformer, part of Learning Maya nCloth 2012.

 As I mentioned earlier in the course, if you want to have thick cloth, then you…can't really apply and nCloth directly to that thick object, and here's why.…What I've got here is an example in which I've modeled a robe that has…some internal volume.…It's a solid watertight mesh.…And I've applied an nCloth to it, just to demonstrate the issue.…Go ahead and click Rewind, and play this back, and what you'll see is that the…cloth immediately compresses, and becomes almost two-dimensional.…